> Cyril Tawney > Songs > The Candlelight Fisherman

 ; trad.]

-Phil Hammond of Morston, Norfolk, sang The Candlelight Fisherman to Peter Kennedy on 3 November 1952 (BBC recording 18703).
-This recording was also included on the anthology Jack of All Trades (The Folk Songs of Britain Volume 3; Caedmon 1961; Topic 1968).
+Phil Hammond of Morston, Norfolk, sang The Candlelight Fisherman, accompanying himself on melodeon, to Peter Kennedy on 3 November 1952 (BBC recording 18703).
+This recording was included on the anthology Jack of All Trades (The Folk Songs of Britain Volume 3; Caedmon 1961; Topic 1968).
+The album’s booklet noted:

 Thames barge skipper Bob Roberts sang The Candlelight Fisherman on his 1978 Topic album Songs From the Sailing Barges.
-This track was also included in 1996 on the Topic anthology Hidden English.
+This track was also included in 1984 on the Le Chasse-Marée compilation of English sea songs from the Topic catalogue, Chants de Marins IV, and in 1996 on the Topic anthology Hidden English.
 A.L.
-Lloyd commented in the original album’s sleeve notes:
+Lloyd noted on the original album:

 Among the songs coming from the repertory of fishermen are the sly Candlelight Fisherman (put a candle out of the window; if the flame blows out there’s too much wind for fishing; if it doesn’t there isn’t breeze enough; in either case, go back to bed) and Windy Old Weather, a favourite song of the old Norfolk fisherman Sam Larner, though Bob Roberts’s words are somewhat different from Sam’s.